Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 As can be seen by comparing Eq.~\eqref{eq:KS} to Eq.~\eqref{eq:CA}, the knapsack problem can be interpreted as a combinatorial auction consisting of one item with multiplicity $W$.
 A combinatorial auction of unique items (in which all multiplicities $m_i=1$) can be also be reduced to an instance of \emph{weighted} MIS on a graph $(V, E)$ in which nodes are identified with bids, $V = B$, and weighted by the payments $p_b$ in the objective function, as in Eq.~\eqref{eq:CA}.
 The edges $E$ are obtained by inserting, for each item $i\in I$, a complete graph on the bids that request item $i$.
 In other words, $E = \bigcup_{i\in I} E_i$ with $E_i = \set{\set{a,b}: q_{ai} = q_{bi} = 1}$.

 To generate combinatorial auction problem instances, we use the implementation of the Combinatorial Auction Test Suite (CATS) \cite{leyton-brown2000universal} provided by Ref.~\cite{gasse2019exact}.
 We thus generate instances of combinatorial auctions with $\abs{I}=3$ items and $N$ bids for varying $N$.
 All other parameters defining an ensemble of combinatorial auctions are set to the defaults in Ref.~\cite{gasse2019exact}.
 CATS problem instances have all multiplicities $m_i=1$, so our combinatorial auction instances are equivalent to instances of weighted MIS drawn from an appropriately defined ensemble of weighted graphs.
-To test Q-CHOP and the SAA on problems with inequality constraints, however, we will keep the formulation of the combinatorial auction in Eq.~\eqref{eq:CA}, which is simulated with auxiliary slack variables.
+To test Q-CHOP and the SQAA on problems with inequality constraints, however, we will keep the formulation of the combinatorial auction in Eq.~\eqref{eq:CA}, which is simulated with auxiliary slack variables.

 Figures \ref{fig:CA-summary} and \ref{fig:CA-histograms} summarize our combinatorial auction simulation results.
-Similarly to the results for the knapsack problem, the performance of both Q-CHOP and SAA is variable across different problem instances.
-Despite exhibiting plateau behavior, Q-CHOP still outperforms the SAA, achieving reliably higher approximation ratios, higher optimal-state probabilities, and a faster growth of these performance metrics with quantum runtime $T$.
-The performance gap between Q-CHOP and the SAA persists for different problem sizes $N$.
+Similarly to the results for the knapsack problem, the performance of both Q-CHOP and SQAA is variable across different problem instances.
+Despite exhibiting plateau behavior, Q-CHOP still outperforms the SQAA, achieving reliably higher in-constraint approximation ratios, higher optimal-state probabilities, and a faster growth of these performance metrics with quantum runtime $T$.
+The performance gap between Q-CHOP and the SQAA persists for different problem sizes $N$.